 5. Scientific Measurement Devices.
 Devices, whose purpose is to measure and record scientific data, such as staff gages, tide and current gages, meteorological stations, water recording and biological observation devices, water quality testing and improvement devices, and similar structures.
 Small weirs and flumes constructed primarily to record water quantity and velocity are also authorized provided the discharge is limited to 25 cubic yards.
-Upon completion of the use of the device to measure and record scientific data, the measuring device and any other must be removed to the maximum extent practicable and the site restored to pre-construction elevations.
+Upon completion of the use of the device to measure and record scientific data, the measuring device and any other structures or fills associated with that device (e.g., foundations, anchors, buoys, lines, etc.) must be removed to the maximum extent practicable and the site restored to pre-construction elevations.
 (Sections 10 and 404)